William Richardson Davie: Post-war service

 After the war, Davie became a traveling circuit court lawyer and orator in North Carolina.
 He was elected to the North Carolina House of Commons on multiple occasions from 1786 through 1798.
 He served as a delegate to the 1787 Constitutional Convention, where he was instrumental in breaking the deadlock over state representation in Congress in what is known as the Great Compromise, brokered by Connecticut's Oliver Ellsworth.
-Davie persuaded his state's delegation to support the compromise or the 3/5th rule, allowing proportional representation in the House but equal representation for each state in the Senate, thus placing a majority of states in favor and avoiding a possible collapse of the Convention.
+Davie persuaded his state's delegation to support the compromise or the 3/5th rule, allowing proportional representation in the House but equal representation for each state in the Senate, thus placing a majority of states in favor and avoiding a possible collapse of the convention.
 Davie strongly supported the Three-fifths Compromise, because it benefited him, Goudy, and Jones, who relied on the people they enslaved to work their fields and maintain their homes.
 Davie returned to North Carolina before the Constitution was signed, but he argued for its passage at the North Carolina State Conventions in 1788 and 1789.

 Davie was elected governor of North Carolina by the North Carolina General Assembly in 1798.
 During his administration, the state settled boundary disputes with South Carolina and Tennessee to the west.
 He resigned as the state's chief executive when President John Adams enlisted him in 1799 to serve on a peace commission to France, where bilateral negotiations resulted in the Convention of 1800.

 Davie remained active in the state militia and the newly formed United States Army.
 He served in the state militia during the 1797 crisis with France (immediately preceding the Quasi-War) and was appointed brigadier general in the Army by President Adams.
 After his return to North Carolina, Davie continued to be active in Federalist politics.
-He ran unsuccessfully for the United States House of Representatives against Willis Alston in the 1804 election.
+He ran unsuccessfully for the U.S. Senate in 1800 against David Stone, and for the United States House of Representatives against Willis Alston in the 1803 and 1804 elections.
 (Alston, elected as a Federalist in 1798, joined the Democratic-Republican Party during the Jefferson administration).